Ken Ono

-Ken Ono (born March 20, 1968) is an American mathematician with fields of study in number theory.
-He is the STEM Advisor to the Provost and the Marvin Rosenblum Professor of Mathematics at the University of Virginia.
+Ken Ono (born March 20, 1968) is an American mathematician who studies number theory.
+Formerly the STEM Advisor to the Provost and the Marvin Rosenblum Professor of Mathematics at the University of Virginia, he now works in artificial intelligence at Axiom Math in Palo Alto, California.

 Early life and education

 Ono was born on March 20, 1968, in Philadelphia, Pennsylvania.
 He is the son of mathematician Takashi Ono, who emigrated from Japan to the United States after World War II.
 Ono was born in the United States as his father returned to the United States from the University of British Columbia in Canada for a position at the University of Pennsylvania.

 In the 1980s, Ono attended Towson High School, but dropped out.
 He later enrolled at the University of Chicago without a high school diploma.
 There he raced bicycles, and he was a member of the Pepsi–Miyata Cycling Team.

 He received his BA from the University of Chicago in 1989, where he was a member of the Psi Upsilon fraternity.
 He earned his PhD in 1993 from the University of California, Los Angeles, where his advisor was Basil Gordon.
 Initially, he planned to study medicine, but later switched to mathematics.
 He attributes his interest in mathematics to his father.

+He is the brother of Santa Ono, a professor of immunology and former academic administrator.

 Career

-Ono worked as an instructor at Woodbury University from 1991 to 1993, as a visiting assistant professor at the University of Georgia from 1993 to 1994, and as a visiting assistant professor at the University of Illinois at Urbana-Champaign from 1994 to 1995.
+Ono worked as an instructor at Woodbury University from 1991 to 1993, as a visiting assistant professor at the University of Georgia from 1993 to 1994, and as a visiting assistant professor at the University of Illinois Urbana-Champaign from 1994 to 1995.
 He was a member of the Institute for Advanced Study from 1995 to 1997.

 Ono worked at Pennsylvania State University from 1997 to 2000 as an assistant professor and then as the Louis A. Martarano Professor of Mathematics.
 He moved to the University of Wisconsin-Madison as an associate professor in 1999, and later became the Solle P. and Margaret Manasse Professor of Letters and Science from 2004 to 2011 and as the Hilldale Professor of Mathematics from 2008 to 2011.
 He was the Candler Professor of Mathematics at Emory University from 2010 to 2019.
 In 2019, Ono became the Thomas Jefferson Professor of Mathematics at the University of Virginia, where he was named the Marvin Rosenblum Professor of Mathematics and the chair of the Department of Mathematics in fall 2021.
 He ended his term as chair in Fall 2022 to become the STEM Advisor to the Provost at the University of Virginia.

 Ono was the Vice President of the American Mathematical Society from 2018 to 2021.
 He is serving as the section chair for mathematics at the American Association for the Advancement of Science from 2020 to 2023.

+In 2025 he left academia to become "Founding Mathematician" of Axiom Math in Palo Alto, California to research the application of artificial intelligence to fundamental mathematics.